the-turing-way/the-turing-way/book/website/collaboration/academic-industry/academic-industry-community.md

 * Time constraints: Academics may juggle teaching, research, and administrative duties, while industry professionals might face tight deadlines and limited time for collaboration.
 Balancing these commitments can be a hurdle.
 * Varying levels of expertise: Partners may have different levels of expertise in the collaboration's domain.
 Bridging this knowledge gap requires clear communication and fostering a learning environment for all participants.
 (cl-academic-industry-community-building)=
-## How To Build a Collaboration Community
+## Building an academic-industry collaboration community
 The Turing-Roche partnership hired a full time Community Manager for this purpose; helping to navigate any differences in ways of working, facilitating initial and longer term connections and creating a sense of ownership and engagement around the partnership.

 Approaches to community building can vary (see {ref}`Guide to Planning a Community Chapter <cl-new-community-guide>`) but initial steps that might be useful in an academic-industry collaboration are: